kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 # Run Postgres Enterprise by AppsCode

-**Postgres Enterprise by AppsCode** is a PostgreSQL distribution built and supported by AppsCode.
-Unlike the community images, its `postgres` binary verifies a license certificate at startup and refuses to run without a valid one.
-This guide walks through obtaining that certificate, giving it to KubeDB, and running a licensed database end to end.
+**Postgres Enterprise by AppsCode** is a commercially supported PostgreSQL distribution built by AppsCode.
+It is licensed per deployment: the server verifies a license certificate issued to you, so running it takes one extra piece of setup compared with the community images.
+This guide covers that setup end to end — obtaining the certificate, handing it to KubeDB, and confirming the database is running under it.

-{{< notice type="warning" message="Two different licenses are involved and they are not interchangeable.
-The **KubeDB platform license** (passed as `global.license` when you install the KubeDB operator) unlocks KubeDB features.
-The **database license** described on this page is consumed by the PostgreSQL binary itself.
-A cluster can have a perfectly valid KubeDB license and still fail to start a Postgres Enterprise database because the database license is missing." >}}
+{{< notice type="info" message="Two separate licenses are in play, and it is worth knowing which is which.
+The **KubeDB platform license**, passed as `global.license` when you install the operator, covers KubeDB itself.
+The **database license** on this page is issued for Postgres Enterprise and is read by the database server.
+You need both, and one does not substitute for the other." >}}

 ## Before You Begin